canonical/checkbox/submission-schema/README.md

 The `schema.json` can be generated using a existing submission tarballs.
 Follow the steps below to generate a fresh `schema.json`

-### Obtaining tarballs
+### Obtaining submission tarballs

-Hexr repository has a useful
-[helper program](https://github.com/canonical/hexr/blob/main/scripts/download_submissions.py) that downloads the existing submissions from C3.
+If you have access to the Hexr repository, you will find a useful [helper program](https://github.com/canonical/hexr/blob/main/scripts/download_submissions.py) that downloads a series of submissions from C3.

 Follow the [README for that tool](https://github.com/canonical/hexr/blob/main/scripts/README.md) to get started.

-Note that you'll have to tweak the `LIMIT` parameter to download more sessions.
+You will have to tweak the `LIMIT` parameter to download more sessions.
-Also note that by default the tool is designed to process the submissions after downloading and then dispose them.
+Also note that at the time of writing, this tool is designed to process the submissions after downloading and then dispose them.
 Deleting the `os.remove` calls will make the submission tarballs stay on the filesystem.